How To Test Wheel Speed Sensor: The Fastest Method!

 This way, you need to put everything back in order or assemble the parts correctly.
 Once you are done with the brake pads and sensor parts, it is about placing those wheels back onto the hubs.
 Fit all of them snugly and tighten using the lug nuts using a ratchet and socket.

-Make use of the jack again and get the vehicle on the place using the jack stand.
+Make use of the jack again and get the vehicle in place using the jack stand.
 Lower the vehicle until it comes to the ground to the default position.

 The torque wrench should be set as per the torque capacity of your vehicle.
 Use the manual to find your car’s torque range and set it accordingly.
 Now, get to those nuts and set them even securely using the torque wrench.
 You should be done in a minute or two!